-The donkey's role is to carry your baggage for the day, or, in the case of short stays, the whole trip.
+The donkey's role is to carry your baggage for the day.
 It can also carry each of your smaller children in turn, under your entire responsibility, should they get tired.

 Nevertheless you should bear in mind some commonsense safety principles:

 - children must be at least 4 years old and capable themselves of remaining safely seated on a moving donkey without being held (max weight 25 kg)